William Alexander Young: Research

 In September 1920, he served with the West African Medical Service in Nigeria as assistant bacteriologist at the Medical Research Institute and later was appointed assistant director of the Medical Research Institute at Lagos.
 From June to December 1923, he was attached to the Nigerian Tsetse Investigation Staff.
 He then transferred to the Gold Coast on appointment as pathologist.
 In September 1924, he became director of the Medical Research Institute at Accra.

 During his time in West Africa Young made detailed studies of syphilis, trypanosomiasis, blackwater fever, plague, dysentery, coccidiosis, dermatology and yellow fever, submitting papers on a diverse range of topics to medical journals, including Transactions of the Royal Society of Tropical Medicine and Hygiene, the Journal of Tropical Medicine and Hygiene, the British Medical Journal and the West African Medical Journal.
 Although a generalist, he took a special interest in yellow fever, and worked closely with researchers from the Rockefeller Institute.

 Young was also particularly interested in tsetse fly research.
 In 1923 he spent six months living and working at a tsetse research station at Sherifuri, Nigeria, accompanied by his wife, a nursing sister.
-To reach the field camp they set off from Lagos, and travelled by train to Kano.
+To reach the field camp they set off from Lagos, and travelled by train to Kano (city).
 As no transport was available from Kano to Sherifuri, they cycled east from Kano, averaging 17 miles a day, sleeping in rest camps and followed by porters carrying enough stores and luggage for a one-year stay.
 They lived at the Sherifuri Camp, in specially built mud huts, along with one other researcher, a Dr Johnson.
 Local workers were employed to catch tsetse fly, using black umbrellas to attract them.
 The flies were then studied on site.
 His research into infections caused by the flies to both man and cattle were continued after his appointment as Medical Research Director at Accra, and he carried out extensive surveys, touring Ashanti and the Northern Territories.

 Young worked exhaustively, both in the laboratory and in the field, often using periods of leave for further research.
 At his initiative the Medical Research Institute staff was increased and a second facility opened at Sekondi.
 He also designed and had fitted a mobile motor laboratory for use on field trips.